rakr/vim-two-firewatch/README.md

 This script has been extracted from the Solarized colorscheme and will allow you to switch background with on key stroke.

+# Contributors

+I would like to thank the following people for their contributions:

+* [keremc](https://github.com/keremc), for adding the support for Neovim's terminal

 [logo]: screenshots/logo.png
 [screenshot_dark]: screenshots/dark-variation.png
 [screenshot_light]: screenshots/light-variation.png